Chatter Back End

 Which hosting service to use?

 If you had used AWS in a different course and wanted to avoid going beyond your free tier, you can use GCP in this course.
 Similarly, if you planned to host your team’s project on your AWS free tier, you can set up your labs’ back end on GCP.
-If you plan to build your back end server in Go or Rust, we recommend using GCP instead of AWS.
-We have observed intermittent service interruptions with Go on AWS, though we haven’t isolated the cause, whether it’s due to Go, atreugo, or AWS itself.
-GCP also gives you 2GB more disk space than AWS, which Rust needs to build dependencies.
+If you plan to build your back end server in Rust, we recommend using GCP instead of AWS.
+GCP gives you 2GB more disk space than AWS, which Rust needs to build dependencies.

 AWS